victormeloasm/AESCrypt/README.md

 ## Overview

-**AESCrypt Argon 6.2AK** is a robust tool for file and folder encryption, utilizing the cutting-edge **Argon2 algorithm** for password hashing alongside **AES-256 encryption** to keep your data safe.
+**AESCrypt Argon 6.5AK** is a robust tool for file and folder encryption, utilizing the cutting-edge **Argon2 algorithm** for password hashing alongside **AES-256 encryption** to keep your data safe.
 This release introduces **AK (Anti-Keylogger)** protection, ensuring that your sensitive input remains secure from keyloggers while using the application.
-It’s designed for both professionals and casual users who require an easy-to-use, highly secure, and effective encryption tool.
+It also brings enhanced performance through **multithreading support** and is optimized for handling **large files** without compromising security or speed.
+It’s designed for both professionals and casual users who require an easy-to-use, highly secure, and efficient encryption tool.

 ## Features